Skip to content

 OptionDescription

--u, --upgradeUpgrade tracked files to the current version without prompting
+-u, --upgradeUpgrade tracked workflows to the current version without prompting

--f, --forceRe-initialize and overwrite all generated files, ignoring ritual-site.json
+-f, --forceRe-initialize and overwrite all generated files, ignoring the existing site config

 This interactive command creates the scaffolding files needed to publish a Ritual-built deck and collection site.
 It first prompts you to choose a CI system, then a deployment strategy, and generates the appropriate files.

-On subsequent runs, init-site compares the current Ritual version to the version recorded in ritual-site.json.
+The site settings are stored under the site key of ritual.config.json.
+On subsequent runs, init-site compares the current Ritual version to the version recorded there.
 If a newer version is detected, it prompts you to confirm before regenerating any tracked managed files.

 ?
 Which CI system are you using?